SuadeLabs/fire/documentation/properties/facility_id.md

 ---

-The **facility id** is the code assigned by the financial institution to identify a facility.
+The **facility id** is the code assigned by the financial institution to identify a group of loans that relate to the same facility.